When will the Kyle Rittenhouse verdict be announced?

 Prosecutors asked the judge to allow for the jury to consider lesser charges against Mr Rittenhouse on the counts involving the shootings of Mr Huber and Mr Grosskreutz, which would lower the burden of proof for conviction.
 On Monday, the judge moved to allow lesser charges for the fourth and fifth counts.

-Eighteen jurors have heard the case but just 12 will deliberate.
-Judge Schroeder will draw names to determine the final panel after closing arguments.

-The Kenosha County Sheriff released a statement about ‘verdict preparedness’ on Thursday, saying the trial is being closely monitored because “We recognize that some varying opinions and feelings revolve around the trial that may cause concerns.”
+The Kenosha County Sheriff released a statement about “verdict preparedness” last week, saying the trial is being closely monitored because “we recognize that some varying opinions and feelings revolve around the trial that may cause concerns.”

 Police in Chicago, about 65 miles south of Kenosha, are also preparing for unrest by cancelling days off for all sworn personnel.